kyma-incubator/reconciler/README.md

 ## Testing

-The reconciler unit tests include also expensive test suites.
-Expensive means that the test execution might do the following:
+The reconciler unit tests include also integration test suites.

-* take an unusual amount of time (e.g. >1 min)
-* generate a big amount of network traffic to remote systems (e.g. >100MB)
-* allocates during the execution many disc space (e.g. > 1GB)
+Integration tests have a higher resource consumption and expect that the environment variable `KUBECONFIG` is defined which points to a test Kubernetes cluster.

+Be aware that the integration test suite will install and delete Kubernetes resources as part of the test run.

-By default, expensive test suites are disabled.
-To enable them, before you execute the test suits, apply one of the following options:
+By default, the integration test suites are disabled.
+To enable them apply these steps:

+* Set the environment variable `RECONCILER_INTEGRATION_TESTS=1` (`export RECONCILER_INTEGRATION_TESTS=1`)
-* Set the environment variable `RECONCILER_INTEGRATION_TESTS=true`
+* Set the environment variable `KUBECONFIG=<pathToKubecfgFile>` (`export KUBECONFIG=$PATH_TO_KUBECFG_FILE`)
-* In the GO code, execute the function `test.EnableIntegrationTests()`

 ## Adding a new component reconciler